marcelpetrick/DevNotes/BeenThereSeenThat/20210626_ProjectManagementLeadershipAndTeamDevelopment/README.md

 * Maslow's pyramid adjusted for employee commitment
 ###  Herzberg's Motivation Hygiene
 ![](08.png)
-### McClelland ned theory
+### McClelland need theory
 * need for achievement: give challenging tasks; give feedback
-* ned for power: maintaining the leader-follower-relations
+* need for power: maintaining the leader-follower-relations
-* neeed for affiliation: want to be accepted, have group feeling, other employees are highly motivated for them; often conform to the wishes of colleagues; tipp: they look for people; helpful for organising for team meetings
+* need for affiliation: want to be accepted, have group feeling, other employees are highly motivated for them; often conform to the wishes of colleagues; tipp: they look for people; helpful for organising for team meetings
 ![](09.png)
 [break] until 1145
 ## Leadership